tutla53/camera-monitor-robot/README.md

 |CD4050BE|Logic shifter to drive the PWM from 3.3V to 5V and convert RC Module output from 5V to 3.3V|

 ## Resources Map
-Detailed resources list can be found in th `resources/gpio_list.rs`
+Detailed resources list can be found in the `resources/gpio_list.rs`

 ### GPIO Map